 We expect to set a materiality threshold at 2% of gross expenditure at the surplus/deficit on provision of services.
-Based on final draft Statement of Accounts 2020/21, we anticipate the overall materiality for the year ending 31 March 2022 to be in the region of £15m (£14m the prior year) for the single entity and £15.5m (£14.1m in the prior year) for the group accounts.
+Based on 2022/23 draft Statements of Accounts we anticipate the overall materiality for the year ending 31 March 2023 to be in the region of £ £17.7m (£15m the prior year) for the single entity and £18m (£15.5m in the prior year) for the group accounts.